 B M Durtnall is a historian and writer with an MA in history.
 Her focus on labour history resulted in her website "Labouringallourlives.ca"

 Matches are innocuous objects.
 They are simple things comprised of a match head and a stick.
 You flick it against the box or another hard substance and it gives you light.
-Yet, matches are an example of Victoria’s Dirty Little Secret.
-During the early 1800s, they might be beneficial for those who used them, but they were killers for those who produced them.
+Yet matches are an example of Victoria’s Dirty Little Secret.
+During the early 1800s, they might have been beneficial for those who used them, but they were killers for those who produced them.

 John Walker (1781-1859) created the first friction match in 1826.
-He was an English chemist and was re-examining the work done previously by Robert Boyle (1627-1691) in the late 17th century when he made his break-through.
-Three years Sir Isaac Holden (1807-1897) had taken the concept, improved it and even demonstrated it to his class at the Castle Academy, Reading, Berkshire.
+He was an English chemist and was re-examining the work done previously by Robert Boyle (1627-1691) in the late 17th century when he made his breakthrough.
+Three years later, Sir Isaac Holden (1807-1897) had taken the concept, improved it, and even demonstrated it to his class at the Castle Academy in Reading, Berkshire.
 A pupil, quick to see money in a new idea, wrote his father, Samuel Jones, a London chemist.
 It was Jones who patented the idea and began to sell the new product under the name “Lucifer’s Matches.”

-Yet, this creation was not perfect.
-To put it bluntly, the matches stank.
-They burnt waveringly and could ignite with an explosive flame.
-A match could send off sparks in several directions.
-A solution was sought and found by Charles Sauria (1812-1895), a Parisian chemist.
+Yet this creation was not perfect.
+To put it bluntly, these matches were duds.
+They burnt waveringly and could ignite with an explosive flame or send off sparks in several directions.
+A solution was developed by Charles Sauria (1812-1895), a Parisian chemist.
 He added white phosphorus into the mixture to remove the stench.
-Now the matches burnt relatively odourless although they needed to be kept in an airtight box.
+Now the matches burnt relatively odourless, although they needed to be kept in an airtight box.
 The overall result was a positive reception by the public.
 The negative result was “phossy jaw.”

 White phosphorus is highly toxic.
 It causes necrosis if ingested or comes into close contact with the skin.
-Match girls – and women dominated in this field around the world) working in factories producing these new “Lucifers” were directly exposed to the disease.
+"Matchgirls" – and women – working in factories around the world producing these new “Lucifers” were directly exposed to the disease.
 Not only did they handle the matches daily and for extended hours, it became part of their diet whenever they ate.
 At this time, a factory rarely had a separate room in which employees could sit and eat.
-Match girls and children often ate at their work station.
+Matchgirls and children often ate at their work station.
 The phosphorus settled on their food and they ate it.

 The disease was popularly known as phossy jaw.
 It exhibited itself first in aching teeth and jaws as the disease worked its way into the bones.
 Jaws became deformed and, at the first sign of this problem, the girl was then dismissed.
-With no medical coverage, she suffered a slow painful death.
+With no medical coverage, they would suffer a slow, painful death.
 Some even committed suicide rather than continue being in pain and a burden on families already having a tough time.

-Phosphorus was so toxic, children given match sticks to such developed severe bone problems.
+Phosphorus was so toxic, children given matchsticks developed severe bone problems.
 In fact, research discovered that a single package contained enough poisons to kill a single person.